pr-curtis/pr-curtis.github.io/events/AAS2020/Round2.md

 This page compiles the second round of responses to the Association for Asian Studies virtual roundtable, <em>The "Rebirth" of Japanese Studies</em>.
 Participants responded <a href="/events/AAS2020/">to statements by four discussants and the roundtable chair</a> as well as a variety of comments from <a href="/events/AAS2020/Round1/">Round 1</a> on the current state and future of the Japanese Studies field. <a href="/projects/jobs2020/">Job market data</a> from the 2019-2020 academic season was also consulted.
 <p></p>
 There were eleven submissions from Japanese Studies specialists in Round 2 (May 17-May 30, 2020).
-By request of participants, a final Round 3 (June 1-14, <b>deadline June 14, 2020, 12pm EST</b>) is being held and is now open for submissions.
-This will be the last virtual roundtable session.
-Roundtable discussants, previous participants, and those who have not yet responded are welcome to submit replies.
-The comments provided here should not be reproduced in formal or informal publications without the express permission of authors.
-<p></p>
+By request of participants, a <a href="/events/AAS2020/Round3/">final Round 3</a> (June 1-14, 2020) was held.
 Links have been added to some comments below for easier navigation to resources mentioned or specific discussant statements, and responses have been grouped roughly thematically.
 Click a name in the list to jump to an individual of interest or simply scroll down to begin reading in the order provided.
 <p></p>
-We sincerely thank those who contributed in the first and second roundtable response periods and hope that many more will <a href="/events/AAS2020/AASsubmit/">consider participating in the final Round 3</a> to close out our this virtual event with final thoughts.
+We sincerely thank those who contributed.
 Please contact me via <a href="mailto:prcurtis@umich.edu">email</a> with any questions.
 <p></p>
 <hr>
 <p></p>